mveeprojects/springBoot_TFL/README.md

 * Builds a new image of the application
 * Stops and removes any other locally running containers of this application if there are any
 * Runs a new container based on the new image on port 80

+### Gatling Performance Tests

+To run the gatling performance tests use the following command at the root of the project:

+__mvn clean gatling:execute__

+The pom.xml has been edited so that the  gatling tests are not ran on deployment (see Docker section above), however this can be re-enabled by un-commenting the executions section of the gatling-maven-plugin.